Teaching Time & Telling the Time to KS1 & KS2: Your NEW Fail-Safe Step by Step Technique

 At this point, you may feel your children are ready for you to explain how we can use our clock to find out what time is one hour earlier than 3 o’clock.

-Notice I haven’t introduced half past at all yet.
+Notice I haven’t introduced half past at all yet for telling the time in KS1.
 I am going to wait until I am convinced everybody has really mastered using their clock as a circular number line to count on and back in whole hours to find out how many hours later and earlier something is.

 I will include questions such as ‘if it is 4 o’clock now, what time was it 2 hours earlier?
 And ‘I left home at 10 o’clock and got to the shops at 12 o’clock, how long did it take me?’